GenRockeR/elan-agent/README.rst

 Administrators can connect to the Agent web console to configure its network, like IP addresses, DNS and default gateway.

+:topic:
-* topic: `conf/administrator`
+  `conf/administrator`
+:format:
-* format: list of administrator definitions:
+  *list* of administrator definitions

   .. code-block:: json